a22057916w/os/README.md

 5. What's the difference between the First and Second Readers-Writers Problems?
 Which character will suffer from starvation in the two problems? \
    1. *First Problem* : readers don't need to wait for each other, readers wait only when a writer is writing.
-   2. *Seconde Problem* : Once a writer is waiting, no new readers can start reading. \
+   2. *Seconde Problem* : Once a writer is waiting, no new readers can start reading. <br>
    Therefore, the writers would starve in first problem; readers would strave in second problem.

 6.